adamsjoe/Data_Analytics_On_The_Web/NOTES.md

 SELECT UPPER(borough) FROM `bigquery-public-data.new_york_taxi_trips.taxi_zone_geom` tz_loc
 WHERE (ST_DWithin(tz_loc.zone_geom, ST_GeogPoint(-73.94398, 40.680088),0))
 ```
+I have used the UPPER() function to extract the bourgh name to be the same as the ones which are stored in the collisions data.
+In this case, the above query yields "BROOKLYN"

 We now need to create a new view to see if we can use the above query for our 382,661 records where we have the latitude and location for.

 CRAP QUERY